 You worked as an illustrator for 5 years, what did you enjoy the most about this experience?

 I very much enjoyed working with a national publisher.
-I enjoyed collaborating with the author, editor and art director and going through the process of reading the manuscript, breaking that down into the different pages and imagining different ways of illustrating the text.
+I enjoyed collaborating with the author, editor, and art director and going through the process of reading the manuscript, breaking that down into different pages, and imagining different ways of illustrating the text.
 The entire experience was very interesting.

-Is there a particular place you like to go for en plein air panting?
+Is there a particular place you like to go for en Plein air painting?

 You work with a variety of mediums from oils and watercolors to pastels.
 Which medium do you enjoy working with the most?